rikigigi/neu/README.md

 ## what does it do?

 click on the window.
-This will your bidimensional input data.
+This will be your bidimensional input data.
 After clicking start, the network will adapt its status to the input data, going from a 2d representation to a 1d one.